matteing/monarch-cli/README.md

 # Monarch CLI

 This is an unofficial, read-only Monarch Money CLI.

-It's a single,
-self-contained Go binary with a nice terminal UI and an accompanying MCP server.
+It also exposes all its functionality through an MCP server.

 > [!IMPORTANT]
 > I built this for myself!
 This project uses Monarch's private API, so it may break occasionally.
 It is not affiliated with or endorsed by Monarch.